Single Point Moorings

 Hazelett Elastic Moorings can increase mooring field density by about forty percent, since our mooring system can be installed with a scope as short as one-to-one instead of the three-to-one scope of the traditional ball and chain systems.

-Mooring in twenty feet of water requires sixty feet of chain (based on the three-to-one scope) with the traditional block and chain mooring system.
+Mooring in twenty feet (six meters) of water requires sixty feet (eighteen meters) of chain (based on the three-to-one scope) with the traditional block and chain mooring system.
 That length of chain will have about 360 moving metal-to-metal connections that can wear and rust.
 The Hazelett Elastic Mooring has only one metal-to-metal connection at the anchor.
 Yearly inspections are simplified with the Hazelett Conservation Elastic Mooring System and fewer repairs/replacements are needed.